Semester Exam Policies

 on any given day.
 Students may seek assistance in alleviating this excessive schedule

-Dean at the Sayre campus.
+Dean at the Sayre remote location.

 - No Early Finals.
 Early finals are any final given prior to 8:30 a.m. on the Monday of finals week.